wuzhiping/webspoon/README.md

 ### UI testing using Selenium

-Currently, Google Chrome browser is used when running UI test cases, but other supported browsers should work too.
+Currently, only Google Chrome browser has been tested for when running UI test cases.
-Ideally, PhantomJS should be used for head-less testing, but it is not supported by Eclipse RAP/RWT and some of the codes like mouse-move do not work as far as I've tested it.
+The tests run in headless mode unless a parameter `-Dheadless.unittest=false` is passed.
+To run tests in headless mode, the version of Chrome should be higher than 59 (only available in the beta channel as of writing).

 The default url is `http://localhost:8080/spoon`.
 Pass a parameter like below if webSpoon is deployed to a different url.

+The following command runs all the unit test cases including UI in non-headless mode.

 ```
-$ ant test -Dtest.baseurl=http://localhost:8080/spoon/spoon
+$ ant test -Dtest.baseurl=http://localhost:8080/spoon/spoon -Dheadless.unittest=false
 ```

 ## Develop in Eclipse IDE